HappyFee/yapf/README.rst

 Introduction
 ============

-Most of the current formatters for Python --- e.g., autopep8, and pep8ify ---
+Python 代码格式化工具 Most of the current formatters for Python --- e.g., autopep8, and pep8ify ---
 are made to remove lint errors from code.
 This has some obvious limitations.
 For instance, code that conforms to the PEP 8 guidelines may not be reformatted.
 But it doesn't mean that the code looks good.